 Make a Fruit Fly Trap

-There are a number of ways you can make an effective homemade fruit fly trap.
+You can make an effective homemade fruit fly trap in several ways.

 ACV and soap